mk-fg/tinydns-dynamic-dns-updater/README.md

  * Add "--genkey" option to server as well.

- * Add server option to bump timestamps even if no addrs are changed.

  * Add server/client option to control address family when resolving hostnames instead of simply throwing error on any ambiguity.

  * Add server/client option to "pick any addr" when resolving hostnames instead of throwing error on any ambiguity.

- * Reparse zone-file on changes instead of exiting with error.